Skip to content

 git push -u origin my-feature

-2. Go to the web page of your fork and click "Create pull request" to send your changes for review.
+2. Go to the GitHub page of your fork and click "Create pull request" to send your changes for review.

 Find more detailed information in creating a PR.
 You might also want to open the PR as a draft first and mark it as ready for review after the feedbacks from the continuous integration (CI) system or any required fixes.